-What Is A Schatzki Ring?
+What Is a Schatzki Ring?

-One test involves your doctor taking X-rays as you drink a barium solution or swallow barium-coated food or a pill.
+- A Barium Swallow study involves your doctor taking X-rays as you drink a barium solution or swallow barium-coated food or a pill.
 This allows the doctor to observe the muscular activity and look for blockages in your throat.

-An endoscopy procedure provides a visual examination of the entire esophagus.
+- An endoscopy procedure provides a visual examination of the entire esophagus.
 The doctor passes a thin, flexible instrument down the throat and into the esophagus.
-This helps diagnose tumors and inflammation and can determine if there is a narrowing, such as a Schatzki ring.
+This helps diagnose tumors and inflammation and determine if there is a narrowing, such as a Schatzki ring.

-CT or MRI scans can also give detailed cross-sectional images of bones, organs and soft tissues.
+- CT or MRI scans can also give detailed cross-sectional images of bones, organs, and soft tissues.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.